NelsonPython/STEM_Lab/README.md

 Air MacClean is a CO2 and TVOC sensor.
 To build it, you must solder and attach wires.
 Follow these <a href="https://github.com/NelsonPython/Air_MacClean">instructions</a>.

 <h2>Bumblebee AV</h2>
 Bumblebee AV is a simple autonomous vehicle.
 There are many ways to build the vehicle.
 These <a href="https://github.com/NelsonPython/Bumblebee_AV">instructions</a> recommend LegosTM and robot parts.
 The motor controller must be soldered and wires, motors, and wheels must be attached.
-I do not recommend using a three-wheel robot with a coaster wheel because it is difficult to calibrate turning left and right.
+I do not recommend using a three-wheel robot with a coaster wheel because it is difficult to control when turning left or right.

 <h2>Public Radio</h2>
 Public radio runs on an Oracle VirtualBox loaded with the Ubuntu 18.04 operating system and the Python 3.x programming language with Pandas, Numpy, Matplotlib, Folium, and Google TTS (text-to-speech) modules installed.